Victoria Research Web

 Proceedings of the Old Bailey, 1674-1913

 Although it covers much more than just the 19th century, The Old Bailey Online is a tremendous boon to Victorianist scholars as well.
 These accounts of criminal trials can be searched by keyword or phrase, surname, given name, alias, offence, verdict, or punishment sentence, and of course can be limited by time period.
 You can also generate statistical analyses by type of crime, for instance, or gender of defendant (or victim), and other metrics over a certain period.
 The longest trial in the entire database (150,000 words) is that of notorious poisoner William Palmer in 1856, but most are manageably short.
 The site is beautifully designed, with a very helpful introduction and useful historical overviews.
 An important outgrowth that makes use of this data and will be of particular interest to students of the 19th century is the Digital Panopticon: Tracing London Convicts in Britain & Australia, 1780-1925.
-You can search these datasets, which reflect the lives of 90,000 transported convicts, not only by name but also by gender, age, occupation, and much else, including tattoos.
+Drawing from the same records, Adam Crymble has made available a set of trial accounts to enable students to explore aspects of the Black experience in London between 1720 and 1840.
+Visitors to The Old Bailey Online can search these datasets, which reflect the lives of 90,000 transported convicts, not only by name but also by gender, age, occupation, and much else, including tattoos.

 BRANCH: Britain, Representation, and Nineteenth-Century History